 What is redistricting?

 It is crucial that Native Americans and Alaska Natives have an equal voice in redistricting, which helps give voters the ability to elect candidates of their choice.
 How can your Native community participate in this process?
-How can you ensure that your political power is protected and not weakened?
-This guide explains the redistricting process and how we can all participate.
+How can you ensure that your political power is protected?

 Why is redistricting important?